-Dow Griffith splits his home time between Los Angeles & Vashon Island.
-He has a unique skill that has landed him a career of travel.
+Dow Griffith has a unique skill that has landed him a career of travel.
 Dow is one of Hollywood’s go-to Jungle Scouts.
 He helps directors/producers find the best places to shoot all across the world.
 Originally a documentarian himself, his unique knowledge of indigenous people and remote locations helped transition him into scouting.
-We had a blast shooting around Vashon island and trading NW fishing stories.
+We had a blast shooting and trading fishing stories.

 I honestly couldn’t imagine a better 30th Birthday present this week.
 This Sunday I will have 3 photos in the The New York Times Sunday Magazine.
 One of my dream clients!
 The story features Matt Dillon (Sitka & Spruce/Bar Sajor/Corson Building) and his salad preparation of the Pacific Northwest Octopus.
 The article is ONLINE NOW.
 Please do pickup a copy of the magazine this sunday.

 This summer I set out to devote more time to two things I desperately needed more of; Personal Work & Time Outdoors.
 My WA State Fire Lookout project offered both of these things.
 It combined my loves of portraiture/exploration/landscapes and northwest history.
 I will continue to chip away at the 92 remaining lookout towers of WA State next summer but for now the project will pause.
 I cannot thank Filson enough for helping sponsor the project.
 Part 2 is live on the Filson Life Blog today. click HERE